 On another note, Mikah was nice enough to write up a really awesome playlist for us to include in the latest issue, which is available here.

 Some of this album was recorded in John Frusciante's home studio in Los Angeles.
 "Snow Softens Sound" was recorded at K Records/Dub Narcotic Studio in Olympia, Washington.
 The quartet versions of "Inasmuch/Nonetheless" & "For A Love My Grace" were recorded by Dave Pulliam in his home studio and features John Moen (The Decemberists) on bass and drums.
 "Bad Feelings" and "Shadow In The Valley" were produced and recorded by Badsector in the Electro-Bus when it was parked outside the Nightmare Collective in Forest Grove, Oregon and at least three other locations.
 The rest of the songs were recorded at Evergreen State College in Olympia, Washington, Old Standard Sound in Portland, Oregon, in my bedroom, The Cartoon Bungalow, Brody Welch's apartment in Eugene, and in the field on my Sony TCS-430.
-"Arctic Explorer" was written by Michelle Lamanet and performed by Swimming, and originally appeared on their album "You Are Your Own."
+"Arctic Explorer" was written by Michelle Lamanet and was originally performed by an OLY-PDX based band called Swimming (proudly, I was once their drummer).
+The song originally appeared on their album "You Are Your Own."

 released 21 December 2012

 Mikah Sykes: guitar, vox, percussion, clarinets, keys, accordion

 Frankie Palmer: pedal steel

 Nate Lumbard: clarinet on "For A Love My Grace"

 Paloma Udovic: violin